awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

         You must use the `$account` variable in the ARN in place of the account ID number\.
 When AWS Backup runs the backup plan, it automatically replaces the variable with the account ID number of the AWS account in which the policy is running\.
 **Important**
-If this key is missing then an all lower\-case version of the ARN in the parent key name is used\.
-Because ARNs are case sensitive, this might not match and the plan fails\.
+If this key is missing, then an all lower\-case version of the ARN in the parent key name is used\.
+Because ARNs are case sensitive, this string might not match the actual ARN of the fault and the plan fails\.
 For this reason, we recommend you always supply this key and value\.
 The backup vault must already exist the first time you launch the backup plan\.
 We recommend that you use AWS CloudFormation stack sets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
 For more information, see [Create a stack set with self\-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html#create-stack-set-service-managed-permissions) in the *AWS CloudFormation User Guide*\.
       + `lifecycle` – This policy key maps to the `Lifecycle` key under the `CopyAction` key in an AWS Backup plan\.